tsladecek/onetable/README.md

 ## How does it work?
 To use the `OneTable` you need to choose an index.
-The index is an in memory data structure used for fast lookups of of value metadata (offset and length).
+The index is an in memory data structure used for fast lookups of value metadata (offset and length).

 - The values are stored in an append only file, which does not make much sense without the index